-- Even though we have many forms and reports tailored to meet the needs of obligations many will face, we have Analytics, Custom Reports, and a flexible and simplified query language available to pull data out in many flexible ways.
+- Even though we have many forms and reports tailored to meet the needs and obligations many will face, we have Analytics, Custom Reports, and a flexible and simplified query language available to pull data out in many ways.

 Opening up the Aeries Database:

 Source Code Philosophies:

 - Home-Grown Entity Framework

 Why Aeries is so Fast:

 - By having the Aeries code do the work on the web servers, immense concurrency can be achieved with no locks in SQL

 - Web Servers can be added easier than making a SQL Server faster by adding resources